AdobeDocs/workfront.fr-FR/help/quicksilver/planning/architecture/create-record-types.md

    <!--TIP: If you import a record type from an Excel or CSV file, records are also imported.-->

-   Par défaut, les champs suivants s&#39;affichent dans les colonnes de vue de tableau d’un type d’enregistrement opérationnel :
+   Par défaut, les champs suivants s’affichent dans les colonnes de la vue Tableau d’un type d’enregistrement opérationnel :

    * Nom
    * Description